HL7/Vulcan-schedule-ig/input/pagecontent/dynamic-visit-plans.md

 * title = "Study Design B"

 ```
+Alternatively, a single study plan with conditional elements to represent all the points at which a multi-design protocol changes can be used.
 The designer will need to determine whether there needs to be separate protocol plan element, or whether a multi-design study should just be included within a single plan and use dynamic features to switch on and off parts of the study designs.
-Some examples are shown below.

-For an example of a [master protocol](https://www.sciencedirect.com/science/article/pii/S2451865420300521), the existing `ResearchStudy.partOf` predicate can be used to nest the sub-studies beneath the master protocol itself, this allows for differentiation of eligibility criteria, lifecycle, etc.
+For an example of a [master protocol](https://www.sciencedirect.com/science/article/pii/S2451865420300521), the existing `ResearchStudy.partOf` predicate can be used for the sub-studies as part of master protocol, this allows for differentiation of eligibility criteria, lifecycle, etc.

 ##### Transitions

 The modality of transitions are needed to represent a prospective plan for a ResearchSubject participating in a Clinical Trial; it supports planning and decision making.
 Generally, patients follow a protocol proscribed path through encounters and activities.
 We have previously described how activities within an encounter can be orchestrated; but this document is intended to summarise approaches for intra-encounter activities.

+The designs should incorporate these directives in such a way that an application could interpret them to make decisions about the transitions; and thereby create the required resources (eg Encounter, Appointment, ServiceRequest).
+The challenge we have is that in CTMS systems, that are built around common conceptual understandings of how clinical trials work, the functions to drive these transitions are out of the box, whereas finding a common representation using FHIR resources may be challenging.

 We have chosen to use the extensions proposed by [Richardson A, Genyn P
 Clinical Trial Schedule of Activities Specification Using Fast Healthcare Interoperability Resources Definitional Resources: Mixed Methods Study JMIR Med Inform 2025;13:e71430](https://medinform.jmir.org/2025/1/e71430/PDF) - henceforth referred to as MMS.
 The authors have kindly agreed for their work to be utilised as part of the IG, with the qualification that full recognition for the work shall remain theirs alone.